DDDEastMidlandsLimited/dddem-blog/_posts/2019-02-23-sparkling-biographies-post.md

 ---

 There are many ways in which to structure a biography.
-Personally, I start by imagining I’m on an English 90’s game show where I need to answer a guy in a sequined jacket “What’s your name and where do you come from”.
+Personally, I start by imagining I’m on an English 90s game show where I need to answer a guy in a sequined jacket “What’s your name and where do you come from?”
 Below are the three points I try to include in my own biographies.

 ## Who are you?

 <p class="quote"><i>Jessica is a software developer, international speaker & avid learner.</i></p>

-What is your name, and what do you do? some people include their place of work in this section
+What is your name and what do you do?
+Some people include their place of work in this section.

 ## What are your qualifications?

 <p class="quote"><i>Topics that they are interested in include community building, monitoring and continuous improvement of systems.
 They are a Director and Co-Founder of DDD East Midlands, a technology conference which will take place in 2019.</i></p>

 The above is for a general biography, and changes per conference.
 What do you do for your work or associated extra activities?
 Don’t write your resume, but it’s good to include why you are talking about a topic.
-Maybe it’s an interest or maybe you work in a company or discipline that specialises in the topic?
+Maybe it’s an interest or maybe you work in a company or discipline that specialises in the topic.
 This may be a selling point to people coming to see your talk.

 ## Something personal

 <p class="quote"><i>Before switching to technology, they spent a previous life as a neuroscientist.
-They are easily bribed with coffee & loves hearing about other people’s experiences.</i></p>
+They are easily bribed with coffee & love hearing about other people’s experiences.</i></p>

 I like to add a statement that gives other people an excuse to chat.
 I also get a lot of coffee out the last sentence, and I really do love coffee.
 Something humanising, that gives others the chance to come up and have something to approach you with.